-Life is difficult because, without difficulties, you would not appreciate the joy and easy moments.
+Without difficulties, you would not appreciate the joy and easy moments

 Challenges, attention, and stress are healthy because they are an opportunity to grow and take on the new positive information.
 When life gets stressful, take time to walk by the ocean and smell the salty air or put your bare feet into it warm mud on a summer day.

 Being outside in nature is a great way to make life less hard.
 Make sure to think on the bright side to focus on your personal strengths to persevere through hard times.
 In hard times, rely on good friends, family, and people that can nurture you.